rscircus/rscircus.github.io/content/posts/2022-07-22-carbon-language.md

 ---
 categories:
   - Code
 date: "2022-07-22T00:00:00Z"
 excerpt_separator: <!-- more -->
 sub_title: A new experimental C++ successor by the big G
 tags:
   - carbon
   - Google
   - languages
 title: Carbon Language
 ---

-After revisiting three languages in the last three weeks from "Hello, World!" to advanced concepts.
-And also a little stint into lesser known languages, like [👑 nim](https://nim-lang.org/) now, something new: [https://github.com/carbon-language/carbon-lang](https://github.com/carbon-language/carbon-lang). 😊
+After revisiting three languages in the last three weeks from "Hello, World!" to advanced concepts, and after a little stint into lesser-known languages like [👑 nim](https://nim-lang.org/), it is now time for something new: [https://github.com/carbon-language/carbon-lang](https://github.com/carbon-language/carbon-lang). 😊

 <!--more-->